SurveyMoonBear/SurveyMoonbear_APP/doc/getting_start.md

 - Collaborator of Heroku moonbear app

 ### Credentials
+- Dev & Test:
-- config/secrets.yml
+  - Create config/secrets.yml on local
+  - Use your personal Google account and [apply for Google Drive API Token](google/google-drive-api.md)
+  - Use your personal AWS account and [apply for AWS SQS Token](aws/sqs.md)
+- Production:
-- Moonbear Google Drive account & password
+  - Survey Moonbear's Google Drive account & password

 ## SETUP
 ### Run on local